-16. Don’t buy things that just get thrown away
+5. Don’t buy things that just get thrown away

+There are plenty of convenience items you might buy that just end up in the trash.
 For example, Ziploc bags are handy but unless you’re diligent about reusing them, they’re just a waste of money.

 They’re handy for cleaning up messes but the cost can add up.
 If you pay $8 a week for a six-pack of paper towels, that’s $416 a year.